TwitchPlaysPokemon/trick-or-treat-house/README.md

 * The items array has been changed in the following ways:
    * The name and plural name arrays of fixed size were replaced with pointer to external strings, which can now be of arbitrary length.
+   * There is one additional string pointer after those two.
+The HUD can safely ignore it.

 ## How to Define a Puzzle